ABOUT GLENN'S DENIM

 OUR PROCESS & PRODUCTS:

 "In the USA, the clothing and textile manufacturing industry has been completely obliterated for the most part.
 However, we still do have a strong capacity, infrastructure, and know-how when it comes to our most iconic garment - jeans.
 That still survives, at least in a small way.
 However, when it comes to shirts and other tailored clothing, the best makers are (and always have been) in Europe.
-This is why when we decided to design shirts, we partnered with my friends in Portugal, who have made shirts for Brooklyn Tailors for many years.
+This is why when we decided to design shirts, we partnered with some friends in Portugal, who have made shirts for Brooklyn Tailors for many years.
 This is the way to offer our customer the best shirt possible.
-American design meets European craft." - Daniel
+American design meets European craft." - Glenn

 With every piece, be it a bespoke or readymade, Glenn's Denim is first and foremost about the product - about creating something of the very best quality and design, and embedding within it an authentic story and DNA.